 Why Fly Southwest Airlines?

-Why would you even want to fly on Southwest Airlines anyways?
+Why would you even want to fly on Southwest Airlines anyway?
 There are a lot of reasons — here are just a few:

-- Upgraded boarding: You can purchase upgraded boarding at the gate, if available, which will get you an A1-A15 boarding pass.
-Select Southwest credit cards also come with free upgraded boarding passes.
+Upgraded Boarding: You can purchase Upgraded Boarding at check-in or at the gate, if available, which will get you an A1 to A15 boarding pass.
+Select Southwest credit cards come with free Upgraded Boarding passes.

 Southwest Airlines Seat Configurations